wazuh/wazuh-documentation/source/user-manual/api/getting-started.rst

 Use cases
 ---------

 This section will present several use cases to give you a taste for the Wazuh API's potential.
-You can find details about all possible API requests in the :ref:`reference <api_reference>` section.
+Details about all possible API requests can be found in the :ref:`reference <api_reference>` section.

 Exploring the ruleset
 ^^^^^^^^^^^^^^^^^^^^^